Richard-Gemmell/teensy4_i2c/README.md

 1. Change all #includes from Wire.h to i2c_driver_wire.h.
 1. If any of your dependencies use Wire.h you'll have to modify them to use i2c_driver_wire.h instead.
+1. If you depend on any libraries that use Wire.h then you'll have to replace _all_ references to Wire.h to i2c_driver_wire.h in that library.
+This is because Arduino compiles all .cpp files in a library whether you reference them or not.
 1. See the examples in the examples/wire directory

+If you miss a reference to Wire.h then you'll see compilation errors like this:-

+`...
+Wire/WireIMXRT.cpp:10: multiple definition of 'Wire'`

+You may also see linker errors like this:-

+`... bin/ld.exe: Warning: size of symbol 'Wire' changed from 116 in ... teensy4_i2c\i2c_driver_wire.cpp.o to 112 in ... libraries\Wire\WireIMXRT.cpp.o`

 ## Common Problems
 Here are some of the common problems that will can break the I2C